 How HSV Actually Works

-- Episodes follow a recognizable pattern: a prodrome phase, a short active phase, and full healing — usually within 7–10 days.
+- Outbreaks follow a recognizable pattern: a prodrome phase, a short active phase, and full healing — usually within 7-10 days.

-- Asymptomatic shedding — when the virus surfaces with no visible symptoms — is how most transmissions happen; daily antiviral medication meaningfully reduces it.
+- Asymptomatic or “silent” shedding — when the virus is active on the skin with no visible symptoms — is how most transmissions happen; taking daily antiviral medicine meaningfully reduces shedding.

 If you’ve been diagnosed with herpes, you may have questions about the virus and how it works.
-This article goes into detail about HSV, aka herpes-simple-virus, and what to expect if you have it.
-With more understanding, you should be able to manage it better.
+This article goes into detail about HSV, aka Herpes Simplex Virus, and what to expect if you have it.
+With more understanding, you can manage it better.

 How HSV is contracted